iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    the spectrum is useless, as it may contain valueable information about the waste processing itself.

-   In the upper part of the spectrum, we can observe some early stage signs of an upcoming change in the behaviour of the machine.
-First signs are around x weeks before the critical damage of the bearing, then it disappears temperorarily because of planned maintainance and about x days before the fatal damage it appears again.
+   In the upper part of the spectrum, we can observe some early stage indicators of an upcoming change in the behaviour of the machine.
+First signs are around x weeks before the critical damage of the bearing, then it disappears temperorarily because of routine maintainance and about x days before the fatal damage it appears again.
 In the final stages of the bearing damage, we can see the fault spectrum spread out over all frequency bands, which is the well-known indicator stage 4 bearing damage.

    In the next chapter we will feed this sensor data to a ML autoencoder to reduce the complex data in a simple loss indicator which can be used as an